 - Remove the lid, stir, and if the vegetables are sticking to the bottom add around 2-3 tablespoons of water.
-Cover the pan again and cook until the vegetables get cooked.
+Cover the pan again and cook until the vegetables are nicely cooked.

-- Add kasoori methi, mix and cook for about a minute and then switch off the gas.
+- Add kasoori methi, mix and cook for about a minute and then switch off the stove.

 - Finally, add lime juice and fresh coriander leaves.
 Mix.
 Serve hot with roti, paratha, or rice.

-- Add equal size cubes of carrots and potato.
+- Add equal size cubes of carrots and potatoes.

 - Try cooking this dish without water.
 It tastes the best if the vegetables get cooked in their own moisture.
 If the vegetables start sticking to the bottom add only 1-2 tablespoons of water at a time, cover, and then cook.